smallDazza/T1A2_Portfolio/README.md

 The 5th page, 'contact me' has links to view my social media and github accounts.

 ## The Design: Site Map ##
-Please see this image for the websites site map:
+Please see this image for the website site map:

 ![darren small portfolio site map](./docs/Portfolio%20site%20map.png)